OpenCyphal/pycyphal/docs/pages/demo.rst

         ...
     demo_app.py                                     # The thermostat node script

-``CYPHAL_PATH`` should contain a list to all the paths where the DSDL root namespace directories are to be found:
+``CYPHAL_PATH`` should contain a list to all the paths where the DSDL root namespace directories are to be found (be sure to modify the values to match your environment):

 ..  code-block:: sh

     export CYPHAL_PATH="$HOME/pycyphal-demo/custom_data_types:$HOME/pycyphal-demo/public_regulated_data_types"

 Here comes ``demo_app.py``: